DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Optimizer

 \subsection{Optimization Approach}

-\docetl's plan building process employs a top-down optimization approach that considers both individual operations and sub-pipelines, as outlined in Algorithm~\ref{algo:pipeline-opt} and visualized in~\Cref{fig:optimizer-main}.
-The process can be summarized as follows:
+\docetl employs a top-down optimization approach that considers both individual operations and sub-pipelines\techreport{, as outlined in Algorithm~\ref{algo:pipeline-opt} and visualized in~\Cref{fig:optimizer-main}}\papertext{, as visualized in~\Cref{fig:optimizer-main}}.
+We move from left to right, opting (recursively) to decompose any operations for which the accuracy is inadequate (as determined by the LLM validators).
+We summarize the process:

 \begin{enumerate}[nosep, leftmargin=*, wide=0pt] \item \textbf{Pipeline Traversal and Sub-pipeline Identification}: We iterate through the pipeline from input to output (left to right).
-For each operation, we consider whether it, along with a suffix of the already-optimized operations, forms a sub-pipeline that matches any rewrite rule.
+For each operation, we consider whether it, along with a suffix of the already-optimized operations to its left, forms a sub-pipeline that matches any rewrite directive.
 If no matching sub-pipeline is found, we treat the current operation as a single-operation sub-pipeline to optimize.
 For each identified sub-pipeline: \begin{itemize} \item We use the validation agent to {\em synthesize a custom validation prompt} tailored to the specific task described by the sub-pipeline. \item The validation agent {\em examines a sample of outputs} using this prompt to determine if there's room for improvement.
-If the agent concludes that the current implementation is satisfactory, we move on to the next operation without further optimization, as shown by the no-change (``NC'') paths in~\Cref{fig:optimizer-main}. \end{itemize} This process is outlined in Algorithm~\ref{algo:pipeline-opt}, and the initial validation step is shown in Algorithm~\ref{algo:subpipeline-opt} (lines 5-7).
+If the agent concludes that the current implementation is satisfactory, we move on to the next operation without further optimization, as shown by the no-change (``NC'') paths in~\Cref{fig:optimizer-main}. \end{itemize} \papertext{Pseudocode can be found in our technical report~\cite{shankar2024docetl}.} \techreport{This process is outlined in Algorithm~\ref{algo:pipeline-opt}, and the initial validation step is shown in Algorithm~\ref{algo:subpipeline-opt} (lines 5-7).}